-Until the elections for president and GA Senator races are resolved, the binding of this book will be a comb-binding instead of the usual paperback.
-If Democrats get the White House and Senate, there will likely be a tax law and a new paperback edition of this book.
+Until Biiden changes the tax law, the binding of this book will be a comb-binding instead of the usual paperback.
+If Biden does change the tax law, there will likely be a new paperback edition of this book.

 “…the best real estate book ever written.
 Not the best real estate tax book—the best real estate book.”
 Tom O’Dea.
 Editor, Real Estate Intelligence Report newsletter

 It covers the big picture of legal tax avoidance, depreciation deductions, expenses, dealer property, installment sales, passive loss limitations, exchanging, how to find an aggressive tax advisor, breaking out personal property and land improvements, justifying the highest possible improvement ratio, the $250,000 per spouse homeowner long-term capital gain exclusion, home office, first-year expensing, and more.
 Includes Trump’s Tax Cuts and Jobs Act of 2017.

 - Table of Contents